johnwarden/mecsim/README.md

 - Equilibrium is the % of profiles for which equilibrium is reached
 - Utility is the mean utility-per-user
 - Optimality is the difference between this and the maximum possible normalized utility.
 Each user's utility function is normalized so their maximum utility = 1.0.
+- Envy is the difference between the utility of the user who has the maximum utility in the final allocation and the user with the minimum
 - Incentive Alignment is a mean Euclidian distance between users' "honest" reports and final reports.

 ## Defining Optimality

-The optimality definition is based on an estimate of total utility.
+The mean optimality is calculated based on total utility (the sum of utilities for all users).
 But Kenneth Arrow famously argued that individual subjective utilities can't be added togeter: “it seems to make no sense to add the utility of one individual, a psychic magnitude in his mind, with the utility of another individual”.

 So instead of considering user's subjective utility as an absolute quantity, we consider each user's utility as a percentage of their maximum possibility utility.